 Methods to restore files encrypted by TorrentLocker file

 Workaround 1: Use file recovery software

-It’s important to know that the TorrentLocker virus creates copies of your files and encrypts them.
+It’s important to know that the TorrentLocker file creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
-You can utilize tools like Data Recovery Pro for this purpose.
-The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.
+You can utilize tools like Stellar Data Recovery for this purpose.
+The newest version of the file under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.

 Workaround 2: Make use of backups